rbaiju15/rishba15.github.io/internal-portfolio-links/parts-documentation.md

 The Part I Chose
 -
 To select my battery, I needed to balance cost, weight, and capacity requirements.
 Firstly, the batteries I chose had to be 48V.
 I could either directly purchase 48V batteries, or wire up lower voltage batteries in series to achieve 48V.
 To decide, I looked at the size and cost of batteries.
-Noticing 48V batteries were far to expensive, i decided to wire up 4 12V batteries in series.
+Noticing 48V batteries were far too expensive, I decided to wire up 4 12V batteries in series.
 Once I had determined that, I had to decide what type of battery I wanted.
 While lithium based batteries were more powerful, their cost was a limiting factor, and so I settled on deep-cycle sealed lead acid AGM batteries.
 Finally, I needed to select an amp-hour rating.
 Batteries with larger amp-hour ratings would last longer, but I knew they would be heavier and more expensive.
 I eventually decided on buying 4 12V 35Ah batteries from Weize, as they both fit my specifications and were within my budget.